 This was the official site for the 2003 Flugtag Day held on the piers in San Francisco.
 Sponsered by RedBull, teams were challenged to build 'flying machines' and try to fly them over the bay.

 Attended by an estimated crowd of 35,000 spectators "Flugtag" (Fly Day in German) was hosted by the sports energy drink company Red Bull.
 Held as a one-day event on October 25, the weather in San Francisco was an unbelieveable 90 degrees, with perfect blue skies.
 This event was once again held on piers 30-32, just below the Bay Bridge, using porst on the north side of the docks.
 This is a genuinely fun event that I attended with friends who had insisted I visit them specifically so we could all attend.
 It was certainly worth the trip. across the US from the East Coast.
 Magnificent, hilarious, and down right crazy.
 However when I returned to my place in NYC, I was confronted with a carpet disaster.
 I had hired a friend to house sit and take care of my two dogs.
 Apparently Mista found some chocolate in the sitters handbag and after digesting the sweet promptly exhibited the classic signs of canine chocolate poisoning by vomiting and diarrhea on an antique area rug, then increased thirst, panting or restlessness, and excessive urination, again on the rug.
 The sitter had rushed Mista to the Animal Medical Center where the vets were able to stabilize him by administering medications to induce more vomiting and the administration of activated charcoal to block absorption of theobromine into the body.
 Mista was fine, but they wanted her back for a follow up the next week.
 Meanwhile I had a stained and smelly carpet to deal with.
-I did a quick google search for New York City carpet cleaning company and lucked out hiring My Home Carpet & Upholstery Care.
+I did a quick google search for carpet cleaning in New York City and lucked out hiring My Home Carpet & Upholstery Care.
 They provided free accessment, pick up and delivery service.
 They assured me that the carpet could be cleaned.
 My large area rug was whisked away and returned a week later looking like new.
 Misty recovered very quickly, but my dear house sitter friend felt so bad.
 Well, things happen and she responded to the doggy emergency by getting the fuzzie to the vets which was the most important thing.
 Once life settled down and I enjoyed looking at all the pics and videos I took at Flugtag Day.

 Saturday October 25, 2003